lanceman2/panels/README.md

 The libpanels API lets developers have simple windows that they can draw raw 32 bit [true color] (https://en.wikipedia.org/wiki/Color_depth) pixels on; with or without a drawing API.
-Sometimes you can draw much faster and more simply without a drawing API; sometimes antialiasing is just not needed.
+Sometimes you can draw much faster and more simply without a drawing API; sometimes antialiasing (and other effects) are just not needed and slow down the running code.

 Mostly "panels" is minimalistic.
 We wanted to: